o-jasper/o-jasper-luakit-stuff/search_login/readme.md

 * Are these passwords floating in memory now a bit?
 Improvable?

 * Not very tested.
 Make issues if you encounter a bug.

+### Suggestion
+Defaultly `gpg-agent` only remembers the passphrase for ~5minutes, in `~/.gnupg/gpg-agent.conf` you can set `default-cache-ttl`.
+Seems like it applies equally on all keys, if you have keys that you dont want to cache for too long, i dont see the option/configuration for that at the moment.

+One way is to firejail it using `private` to give the browser its entire home directory.

 ### Other
 Heavily inspired on Matthias Beyers